fair-search/fairsearch-fair-python/README.md

 * Meike Zehlike, Francesco Bonchi, Carlos Castillo, Sara Hajian, Mohamed Megahed, Ricardo Baeza-Yates: "[FA*IR: A Fair Top-k Ranking Algorithm](https://doi.org/10.1145/3132847.3132938)".
 Proc. of the 2017 ACM on Conference on Information and Knowledge Management (CIKM).

 This code was developed by [Ivan Kitanovski](http://ivankitanovski.com/) based on the paper.
 See the [license](https://github.com/fair-search/fairsearchcore-python/blob/master/LICENSE) file for more information.
+For any questions contact [Mieke Zehlike].(https://de.linkedin.com/in/meike-zehlike-366bba131)

 ## See also